Is insurance credentialing for therapists different from other healthcare practices’ credentialing?

 For our purposes, we will focus on “medical credentialing” because “enrollment” has broader meanings in different contexts for different parties.

-Medical credentialing is necessary for healthcare professionals to participate in health plan networks, provide care to insured patients, and receive in-network payment for services.
-While licensure requirements vary by state, each health plan has its own enrollment requirements.
+Medical credentialing is necessary for healthcare professionals to participate in health plan networks, provide care to insured patients, and receive in-network service payments.
+While licensure requirements vary by state, each health plan has its enrollment requirements.
 Most carriers have standard forms for credentialing, and some use online applications.

 The CAQH has worked to standardize enrollment methods, but variations still exist among carriers.